flutter/website/ui-performance/index.md

 For more information on these threads, see [Architecture notes.](https://github.com/flutter/engine/wiki#architecture-notes)

-Each frame should be created and displayed within 16ms (or 1/60th of a second).
+Each frame should be created and displayed within 1/60th of a second (approximately 16ms).
 A frame exceeding this limit (in either graph) fails to display, resulting in jank, and a vertical red bar appears in one or both of the graphs.
 If a red bar appears in the UI graph, the Dart code is too expensive.